 There is an obscure feature of the USPS offered for some

 that will allow the customer to receive UPS and FedEx packages at their PO box.
 The customer has to have filled out a special agreement with the USPS,

-There is an equally obscure feature of the USPS called GoPost
+There is another feature of the USPS called GoPost

 .
 It's similar to Amazon lockers, except it's by the USPS.
 It's still in a testing phase and are only available in a very select few locations.
 But it's fine to use FedEx or UPS to these addresses.
 They're like